 Anita Heiss and Jessica Walton on perceptions, constraints, representation and freedoms.

-Malinda Lo and Rebecca Lim on creating kick-ass protagonists.
+On heroines Malinda Lo and Rebecca Lim on creating kick-ass protagonists.

 Charlotte Wood and Paddy O’Reilly on dreaming, plotting (or not), drafting and redrafting.